CIROH-UA/awi-ciroh-image/README.md

 #### 4. Create a PR into ngen-2i2c branch

-#### 5. Once the PR is merged, bump the image tag and build new image new tag.
+#### 5. Once the PR is merged, bump the image tag and build new image with new tag.